RadhikaG/blag/README.md

 # blag
 Systems Management 2015-16 Web Design Project.

-Credits to [this repo](https://github.com/arocks/qblog) for the basic design of the blog.
+Credits to [this repo](https://github.com/arocks/qblog) and [this post](http://trevore.com/post/building-blog-django-17-and-python-34) for the basic version of the blog.
 Thanks!

 This is a blogging platform with a bit of twist.
 It's been optimized for... memes and other similar cool stuff!
 It's also a regular blogging platform.
 Obviously.